 COVID 19: Rapidly mobilising construction projects

-The Construction Sector Accord today issued new guidance to local and central government agencies on getting construction projects up and running quickly following the COVID-19 disruption.
+The Construction Sector Accord has issued new guidance to local and central government agencies on getting construction projects up and running quickly following the COVID-19 disruption.
 One of the focus areas for the COVID-19 Response Plan is to rapidly mobilise projects to support jobs and businesses in the sector, and boost New Zealand’s economic recovery.

 30 April 2020